fbpx

 Skirts

-Leggings or skinny jeans are another great comfortable outfit to pack.
+Dressy leggings or summer fit jeans are another great comfortable outfit to pack.
 They cover your legs and knees for any religious building and can pair up with lots of tops.
 They are light and comfy and locals wear them too.

 On the other hand, sports leggings (eg. Lululemon style) are not something Italians wear.
 Athleisure is not an Italian trend outside gyms and sports facilities so leave them at home if you want to blend in.